Oil posts biggest yearly rise since 2016

 (GRAPHIC: Oil holds steady in 2019 despite supply shocks - here)

 U.S. President Donald Trump said the Phase 1 trade deal with China would be signed on Jan.
 15 at the White House.
-The deal has boosted factories’ output and Chinese manufacturing activity expanded for a second straight month.
+Signs of progress on the deal had boosted China’s factory output and manufacturing activity in the country expanded for a second straight month.

 China’s Purchasing Managers’ Index (PMI), which tracks economic trends in the manufacturing and service sectors, was unchanged at 50.2 in December from November, just above the 50-point mark separating growth from contraction.